kbase/narrative/docs/git-workflow.md

 Create a new branch off `develop` using the naming convention:

-`{your initials or username}-{summary}-{JIRA #}`
+`{JIRA #}-{summary}`

-For example: `jd-data-panel-button-112`
+For example: `DATAUP-63-data_panel_button`

-When your branch is ready for review, open a PR into `develop` and request reviews from relevant team members.
-Address any failing tests, lint errors, PR feedback, etc. Once the work is approved, it will be merged.
+When your branch is ready for review, open a PR into develop.
+Address any lint errors or failing tests.
+Request reviews from relevant team members.
+Respond to PR feedback promptly, and request re-review once all issues have been resolved.

 More detailed directions for the feature branch workflow are located on [Github](https://guides.github.com/introduction/flow/)